API key

 https://api.maptiler.com/maps/streets-v2/?key=YOUR_MAPTILER_API_KEY_HERE#1.0/0.00000/0.00000

-If you replace YOUR_MAPTILER_API_KEY_HERE with your actual key and paste the URL in your browser’s address bar, you’ll see the map.
+If you replace YOUR_MAPTILER_API_KEY_HERE with a valid API key and paste the URL in your browser’s address bar, you’ll see the map.
+If you don’t provide a key, the request won’t work because it’s not identified.

 1. Go to page API keys.

-The default API key has no protection, so if you expose it on your website, it might get stolen and misused.
-Make sure that you only use the default key for testing or other internal purposes.
+The default API key has no protection, so if you use it publicly, it might get stolen and misused.
+The primary purpose of the default key is to make all the examples in your MapTiler account work; you can use it too, but make sure it's only ever for testing or other internal purposes!
 For public use in production, please create a new, protected key.

 To see how many API keys you can create, go to Account > Settings > section Usage > Keys.
 Your default key doesn't count towards the limit.
 If you need more keys, please contact our Sales.